Script Development / Simple Cache DFF.CACHE

 Added in version 6.0.6

-Increment a field value in a hash structure by a specified step, parameters are as follows:
+Increment the value of a field in a hash structure by a specified step.
+Parameters are as follows:

 Type |